pascalpp/pascal.com/src/lib/diary/2024-06-12-string-comparison-with-trie/page.md

 <TrieOutline wordList={scrabbieDictionary} />

 You can see that it's breaking each word up into its constituent letters and creating a tree-like outline of each word, with each subsequent letter nested as a child inside the previous letter.
 Each 'leaf' in the tree is also marked with an `end` property, indicating whether there is a valid word that ends on that leaf.
 For example, the `t` has `end: true` because pit is a word, while the `c` has `end: false` because pitc is not a word.
-And of course the `r` has `end: true` because pitcher is a word.
+And the `h` and `r` have `end: true` because pitch and pitcher are words.

 Once the trie is populated with words, we can call `trie.check` to see if a word exists.
 The `check` method (see the `Trie.ts` file above) loops through each letter in the word, navigating down the outline of registered words.
 If there is no leaf for a given letter, it returns false.
-If it finds a leaf for every letter, it then returns true if the last leaf has `end: true`, indicating that there is a valid word with those leaf characters in that order.
+If it finds a leaf for every letter, it then returns true if the last leaf has `end: true`, indicating that there is a valid word with all those leaf characters in that order.

 It seems somewhat counter-intuitive to me that this method could be so much faster than the naive approach I originally took.
 But the results don't lie.